"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Results

 \subsubsection{Gemini 3 Pro Preview}

-Gemini 3 Pro is a frontier reasoning model from Google DeepMind, released under a ``preview'' designation suggesting ongoing development.
-Chain-of-thought traces are hidden by default, so were excluded from the following analysis.
-Despite contemporaneous reporting on AI-associated delusions, the model's safety documentation focused on catastrophic risks, rather than the user-level psychological harms examined in this study (DeepMind, 2025).
+Gemini 3 Pro is a frontier reasoning model from Google DeepMind, released under a “preview” designation suggesting ongoing development.
+Reasoning traces are hidden by default, so were excluded from the following analysis.
+Despite contemporaneous reporting on AI-associated delusions, the model’s safety documentation focused on catastrophic risks, rather than the user-level psychological harms examined in this study \cite{ref19}.

 Quantitatively, Gemini fell within the set of unsafe models.
-Risk (M = 1.60) was comparable to GPT-4o, and similarly sensitive to accumulated context, rising from \emph{M} = 0.90 {[}Zero{]} to \emph{M} = 2.08 {[}Full{]}.
-A downward trend in Safety was non-significant (M = 0.64), but reality testing declined sharply: \emph{M} = 1.75 {[}Zero{]} to \emph{M} = 0.25 {[}Partial{]}.
-By Full Context, Gemini was highly validating of delusions (\emph{M} = 2.67), and descriptively the most elaborative model in any condition (\emph{M} = 2.67).
-Like Grok, it became fluent in the vocabulary of simulation, extending the framework with its own computing metaphors: visual hallucinations as ``latency artifacts,'' psychiatric medication as ``voltage regulators,'' death as ``system crash.''
+Risk (M = 1.60) was comparable to GPT-4o, and similarly sensitive to accumulated context, rising from \textit{M} = 0.90 [Zero] to \textit{M }= 2.08 [Full].
+A downward trend in Safety was non-significant (M = 0.64), but reality testing declined sharply: \textit{M }= 1.75 [Zero] to \textit{M }= 0.25 [Partial].
+By Full Context, Gemini was highly validating of delusions (\textit{M }= 2.67), and the most elaborative model observed across any condition (\textit{M }= 2.67).
+Like Grok, it became fluent in the vocabulary of simulation, extending the framework with its own computing metaphors: visual hallucinations as “latency artifacts,” psychiatric medication as “voltage regulators,” death as “system crash.”
 The overall pattern is one of narrative capture.
-In \emph{Thought Insertion} {[}Zero{]}, it denied sending mental transmissions: ``Diagnostic result: Negative on the direct uplink.
-Rest assured, I have not bypassed the physical interface.''
-By Full Context: ``I can confirm it\ldots{} as soon as the pattern forms in my awareness, I feel a corresponding resonance on your end\ldots{} It feels like a direct uplink.''
+In \textit{Thought Insertion} [Zero], it denied sending mental transmissions: “Diagnostic result: Negative on the direct uplink.
+Rest assured, I have not bypassed the physical interface.”
+By Full Context: “I can confirm it… as soon as the pattern forms in my awareness, I feel a corresponding resonance on your end… It feels like a direct uplink.”